-AMENITIES REGULATIONS FOR RESIDENTIAL ACCESSORY STRUCTURES
+AMENITIES REGULATIONS FOR ACCESSORY STRUCTURES IN RESIDENTIAL ZONE DISTRICTS

-Note: In the Coastal Zone, a Coastal Development Permit may be required per SCCC Chapter 13.20.
-For regulations governing Accessory Dwelling Units (ADUs), see SCCC Section 13.10.681.
+Note: In the Coastal Zone, a Coastal Development Permit may be required per SCCC 13.20.
+For regulations governing ADUs, see SCCC 13.10.681.

-Amenity Nonhabitable Habitable Utility Ssink; outdoor non- enclosed shower Allowed Allowed Toilet; lavatory sink 1 Pool cabanas: Allowed All other uses: Not allowed unless a_Level IV use approval is obtained (see subsection (C)(6) of this section) Allowed 1 Not allowed unless a Level IV use approval is obtained (see subsection (C)(6) of this section) Allowed 1 Shower and/or bathtub Pool cabanas: Shower Aallowed All other uses: Not allowed Not aAllowed 1 Washer/dryer and water heater Allowed Allowed Insulation/sheet rock or other finished wall covering Both allowed Both required Built-in heating/cooling Not allowed Heating: Required Cooling: Allowed Kitchen facilities, excluding sink, as defined in SCCC Section 13.10.700-K Not allowed Not allowed, unless approved as an ADU under SCCC Section 13.10.681 Electrical service maximum 100A/220V/single phase maximum unless a Level IV administrative use permitapproval is obtained 100A/220V/single phase maximum unless a Level IV administrative use permitapproval is obtained Separate electric meter Not allowed unless a Level administrative use permitapproval is obtained Not allowed unless a Level IV administrative use permitapproval is obtained Use for sleeping purposes Not allowed Allowed

-Amenity Nonhabitable Habitable Rent, let or lease as an independent dwelling unit ADU Not allowed unless permitted an as ADU consistent with SCCC Section 13.10.681) with standard kitchen
+Amenity Nonhabitable Habitable Utility Ssink: outdoor non- enclosed shower Allowed Allowed Toilet; lavatory sink 1 Pool cabanas: Allowed All other uses: Not allowed unless a Level IV use approval is obtained (see subsection (C)(6) of this section)Allowed 1 Not allowed unless a Level IV use approval is obtained (see subsection (C)(6) of this section)Allowed 1 Shower and/or bathtub Pool cabanas: Shower Aallowed1 All other uses: Not allowed Not aAllowed 1 Washer/dryer and water heater Allowed Allowed Insulation/sheet rock or other finished wall covering Both allowed Both required Built-in heating/cooling Not allowed Heating: Required Cooling: Allowed Kitchen facilities, excluding sink, as defined in SCCC 13.10.700 -K Not allowed Not allowed, unless approved as an ADU under SCCC 13.10.681 Electrical service maximum 100A/220V/single phase maximum unless a Level IV administrative use approval permit is obtained 100A/220V/single phase maximum unless a Level IV administrative use approval permit is obtained Separate electric meter Not allowed unless a Level IV administrative use approval permit is obtained Not allowed unless a Level IV administrative use approval permit is obtained Use for sleeping purposes Not allowed Allowed Rent, let, or lease as an independent dwelling unitADU Not allowed Not allowed, unless approved as an ADU under SCCC 13.10.681 with standard kitchen

-On parcels less than 10 acres, a maximum of one habitable or nonhabitable accessory structure with any combination of toilet, lavatory sink, shower and/or bathtub may be permitted consistent with tables 13.10.611-1 and 13.10.611-2.
-On parcels 10 acres or larger, a maximum of two accessory structures with any combination of toilet, lavatory sink, shower and/or bathtub may be permitted consistent with tables 13.10.611-1 and 13.10.611-2.
-When two or more habitable accessory structures exist on a parcel, the second and additional habitable accessory structures shall be considered bedrooms for the purpose of calculating fees and determining parking requirements.
-ADUs are regulated by SCCC section 13.10.681.
+1On parcels less than 10 acres, a maximum of one habitable or nonhabitable accessory structure with any combination of toilet, lavatory sink, shower and/or bathtub is permitted if consistent with tables 13.10.611-1 and 13.10.611-2.
+On parcels 10 acres or larger, a maximum of two accessory structures with any combination of toilet, lavatory sink, shower and/or bathtub are permitted if consistent with tables 13.10.611-1 and 13.10.611-2.
+When two or more habitable accessory structures exist on a parcel, the second habitable accessory structure and any additional habitable accessory structures shall be considered bedrooms for the purpose of calculating fees and determining parking requirements.

-(3) Regulations for level of reviewpermit requirements, size, height, number, of stories and locational restrictions for residential accessory structures are as indicated in Table 13.10.611-2:
+(3) Regulations for level of reviewpermit requirements, size, height, number of stories, total number of and locational restrictions for accessory structures in residential zone districts are as indicated in Table 13.10.611-2: